Fear (1946 film)

-Fear is a 1946 low-budget film noir directed by Alfred Zeisler and produced by Monogram Pictures.
+Fear is a 1946 American low-budget film noir directed by Alfred Zeisler and produced by Monogram Pictures.
 The film loosely follows the main plot of Fyodor Dostoyevsky's 1866 novel Crime and Punishment, without attribution.

 Plot

 Larry Crain (Peter Cookson), a medical student on a scholarship, learns that all student scholarships, including his, have been cancelled by his school.
 Desperately short of cash and overdue on paying his rent, Crain goes to the apartment of Professor Stanley (Francis Pierlot), a teacher who has a sideline as a pawnbroker, though Crain is already in debt to him too.
 Crain pawns his father's watch for a small amount of money, but notes details in the professor's apartment, including the strong box and wall safe where he keeps his money and a heavy fireplace poker.

-A bit later at a diner, Crain meets a young woman (Anne Gynne) who doesn't have cash to pay for her coffee.
+A bit later at a diner, Crain meets a young woman (Anne Gwynne) who doesn't have cash to pay for her coffee.
 Crain covers her bill, and she promises to pay him back.
 However, when Crain receives a tuition bill from the school and an ultimatum from his landlady, he returns to the professor's apartment.
 Managing to be admitted by the professor without anyone else seeing him, including a painter at work in a room, Crain presents a tightly-wrapped object that he claims to be a cigarette case he'd like to pawn.
 While the professor struggles to unwrap the package and comes to realize that it is only a glass ashtray, Crain grabs a poker with his gloved hands and strikes the professor dead.

 Crain nervously tries to open the strongbox, but before he can grab the money, he hears a couple of his school friends at the door, one of whom has an appointment with the professor.
 When their door knocks are not answered, the two worry that something is wrong and go off to find the janitor.
 Crain steps out without the money and closes the door, which locks behind him.
 Hearing his friends and the janitor approaching, he hides in the room that was being painted and finally escapes the building, but with a paint stain on his coat and no money.